-The Queen's swans must be counted.
+The King's swans must be counted.

 Is there a more elegant creature than the swan?
 With their elongated necks and graceful movements, it should be no surprise that these creatures have a regal link.
-Most of the wild swans in England are owned by the Queen of England - and there’s an annual tradition to count them every summer.
+Most of the wild swans in England are owned by the King of England - and there’s an annual tradition to count them every summer.

 It’s called Swan Upping, and it takes place every year, in the third week of July.
 It’s a tradition that has been around since the twelfth century.
 And in 900 years, it’s only been canceled twice: in 2012 due to flooding, and in 2020 due to the pandemic.

-While the Queen of England owns most of the swans, two trade associations also have the rights to the swans: the Vintners and the Dyers.
+While the King of England owns most of the swans, two trade associations also have the rights to the swans: the Vintners and the Dyers.
 Traditionally, the practice of swan upping was to apportion the swans between these three proprietors.
 The swans were once a delicacy, to be reserved for the banquet tables of the wealthy.
 Today, however, no one eats them - and the practice is more about caring for the swans.
 The uppers do a census and check on the health of the swans, and the tradition allows researchers to identify potential threats and ensure the population continues to thrive.

 The uppers seek out birds on the river, and when they spot a brood, they yell, “All up”, readying themselves to grab the birds.
 The Dyers and the Vintners attach a ring to their legs - a substitute for the old practice of nicking their bills.
-The Queen’s swans remain unlabeled.
+The King’s swans remain unlabeled.
 If any swans look injured, they are treated on the banks of the river or taken to a facility to be looked after.

 A few fun facts about swans: